Skip to main content

 userDn str

-The fully qualified dn to add. eg. CN=jdoe,CN=Users,CN=MY,CN=DOMAIN,CN=COM
+The fully qualified dn to add.
+E.g. CN=jdoe,CN=Users,CN=MY,CN=DOMAIN,CN=COM.

 groupDn str

-the fully qualified dn of the group to which the user is to be added. e.g. CN=My Group,CN=Groups,CN=MY,CN=DOMAIN,CN=COM
+The fully qualified dn of the group to which the user is to be added.
+E.g. CN=My Group,CN=Groups,CN=MY,CN=DOMAIN,CN=COM.

 Returns